ANU-Rocketry/control-panel/README.md

 To run the front-end, you will need to install Node.js on the computer you're running the front-end on.
 Then download this repository on that computer, go into the `reactfront` folder in a terminal / command prompt, run `npm install` and then `npm start`.
 After a short wait this will open a browser tab with the front end in it.

-To connect to a RPi, find the line `const WS_ADDRESS = "ws://127.0.0.1:8888";` in `reactfront/src/index.js` and edit the IP address.
-If the local IP address of the Raspberry Pi is `10.20.68.27` then change the line to `const WS_ADDRESS = "ws://10.20.68.27:8888"` and reload the front end.
+To connect to a RPi, find the local IP address of the RPi (looks like `192.168.1.20` or `10.20.68.27`) and write the local IP address in the Raspberry Pi IP field in the front end.
+It should then start showing data.
+If it stops showing data it's not connected.

 TODO:
 * Document `LabJackFake`
-* Make it easier to set the RPi IP address in the client
 * Link to where you can download `u3.py` (or is it a pip module?)
-* Create static builds of the react front end once the IP address UI is there so users don't need to install node and build it themselves
+* Create static builds of the react front end so users don't need to install node and build it themselves
 * Include contact details for support - this is quite difficult to use
 * Document the sequence feature and link to the example sequence files with explanations
 * Include screenshots